Monday, December 21, 2009

 This morning when we woke—God,

-.
+It was beautiful.
 Because, if the light is right,

 Then the day and the body and the faint pleasures